DynamicKarabo/DynamicKarabo/README.md

   <p><b>퉰b Made with pure determination and lots of coffee</b></p>
   <p><i>"The best time to write code was yesterday.
 The second best time is now."</i></p>
   <p><code>while(learning) { keep_building(); }</code></p>
+  <p>👏 Thanks for visiting my GitHub profile!
+Don't forget to star if you like what you see!</p>
 </div>